Hello, my name is Louisa and I am an Educational and Child Psychologist. I completed my doctoral training at UCL, which is where I met Alicja.

 I completed my thesis research on mindfulness in schools, exploring the impact on and factors affecting pupil and staff wellbeing.
 Through my work as an Educational and Child Psychologist, in both local authority and independent practice, I have further developed my specialism and interest in promoting well-being in schools and communities.
 I value the importance of working in partnership with and empowering key adults who work with and care for children and young people and supporting their capacity through evidence based approaches.
-In the context of this, I have completed further training and qualifications across the areas of and have a keen interest in supervision, mindfulness and VIG.
+In the context of this, I have completed further training and qualifications across the areas of and have a keen interest in supervision, mindfulness, CBT and VIG.

 Hi, my name is Alicja and I am an Educational and Child Psychologist.
 I completed my doctoral course at University College London (UCL) and have published research on autistic spectrum conditions and masking in teenagers.
 I have passion for research and evidence-based practice and continue to be involved in research work through my role as a research advisor on the UCL doctoral course for educational psychologists.